jerry81/codeingame/G03TowerDefense/strategy.md

 - place from the top down - fixed this by centralizing building priority

+- on first step -
+- grab the squares with 6+ surrounding paths first and put fire towers there.

 - limit to 1 glue tower

 - build a heatmap of all canyons (#) and the number of adjacent paths each has